ergebnis/classy/README.md

 ## Credits

 The algorithm for finding classes in PHP files in [`Constructs`](src/Constructs.php) has been adopted from [`Zend\File\ClassFileLocator`](https://github.com/zendframework/zend-file/blob/release-2.7.1/src/ClassFileLocator.php) (originally licensed under BSD-3-Clause).

+## Curious what I am building?

+:mailbox_with_mail: [Subscribe to my list](https://localheinz.com/projects/), and I will occasionally send you an email to let you know what I am working on.